fmussari/veneconomics/README.md

 ## How to use

 Inside each module folder, like for example `veneconomics`, there is a `__init__.py` file.
-Adding to that file the following line of code:
+According to this video: [nbdev tutorial](https://youtu.be/Hrs7iEYmRmg), adding to that file the following line of code:
 ```
 from .first_model import *
 ```